tt-geometry of filtered modules: Conventions

 \section{Conventions}

 A symmetric, unital monoidal structure on a category is called \emph{tensor structure} if the category is additive, and if the monoidal product is additive in each variable separately.
 We also call these data simply a \emph{tensor category}.
-A \emph{tensor functor} between tensor categories is a unital symmetric monoidal additive functor.
+A \emph{tensor functor} between tensor categories is a strong, unital, symmetric monoidal additive functor.

 Our conventions regarding tensor triangular geometry mostly follow those of~\cite{balmer:sss}.
 A \emph{tensor triangulated category} (or \emph{tt-category} for short) is a triangulated category with a compatible (symmetric, unital) tensor structure.
-Typically, one assumes that the category is (essentially) small, and the tensor structure strict.
+Typically, one assumes that the category is (essentially) small.
 If not specified otherwise, the tensor product is denoted by $\otimes$ and the unit by~$\one$.
-A \emph{tt-functor} is an exact tensor functor between tt-categories, again usually assumed to preserve the structure on the nose.
+A \emph{tt-functor} is an exact tensor functor between tt-categories.